The Spiders of Galiano Island, BC

-Below you can explore a diagram showing the species reported for Galiano, organized by family (note the diagram does not show relationships between families, only species).
+Below you can explore a data visualization showing the species reported for Galiano.
 Click the links to view local Galiano island-based observations of species documented so far.
 A gallery of the spiders documented to date on the project follows.

 Our community is especially indebted to Robb Bennett, Darren Copley and Claudia Copley at the Royal BC Museum for their support of this project.

 - Reported Spider Diversity: Galiano Island vs the Georgia Depression Ecoprovince [60:409 spp.]
 15%

 - Reported Spider Diversity: Galiano Island vs British Columbia [60:859 spp.]
 7%